-HVDC systems or DC-connected power park modules connected to the transmission system and distribution systems or to parts of the transmission system, or distribution systems, of islands of Member States of which the systems are not operated synchronously with either the Continental Europe, Great Britain, Nordic, Ireland and Northern Ireland or Baltic synchronous area.
+HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules connected to the transmission system and distribution systems or to parts of the transmission system, or distribution systems, of islands of Member States of which the systems are not operated synchronously with either the Continental Europe, Nordic, Ireland and Northern Ireland or Baltic synchronous area.

 Article 4

-Application to existing HVDC systems and DC-connected power park modules
+Application to existing HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules

-Except for Article 26, Article 31, Article 33 and Article 50, existing HVDC systems and existing DC-connected power park modules are not subject to the requirements of this Regulation, unless:
+Except for Article 26, Article 31, Article 33 and Article 50, existing HVDC systems and existing asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules are not subject to the requirements of this Regulation, unless:

-the HVDC system or DC-connected power park module has been modified to such an extent that its connection agreement must be substantially revised in accordance with the following procedure:
+the HVDC system or asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit, asynchronously connected electricity storage module has been modified that its electrical and grid-dynamic characteristics, relating to paragraph (1)(c), have significantly altered.
+In these cases, prior to carrying out a modification:

-the HVDC system or DC-connected power park module owners who intend to undertake the modernisation of a plant or replacement of equipment impacting the technical capabilities of the HVDC system or DC-connected power park module shall notify their plans to the relevant system operator in advance;
+the HVDC system or asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit, asynchronously connected electricity storage module owners who intend to undertake the modernisation of a plant or replacement of equipment affecting the electrical characteristics of the HVDC system or asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit, asynchronously connected electricity storage module shall notify their plans to the relevant system operator in advance;

-if the relevant system operator considers that the extent of the modernisation or replacement of equipment is such that a new connection agreement is required, the system operator shall notify the relevant regulatory authority or, where applicable, the Member State; and
+if the relevant system operator considers that the extent of the modernisation or replacement of equipment is significant, in respect of any of the criteria in paragraph (1)(c) below, the system operator shall notify the relevant regulatory authority or, where applicable, the Member State; and

 the relevant regulatory authority or, where applicable, the Member State shall decide if the existing connection agreement needs to be revised or a new connection agreement is required and which requirements of this Regulation shall apply; or

-a regulatory authority or, where applicable, a Member State decides to make an existing HVDC system or existing DC-connected power park module subject to all or some of the requirements of this Regulation, following a proposal from the relevant TSO in accordance with paragraphs 3, 4 and 5. a change of the underlying technology of the HVDC system.
+a regulatory authority or, where applicable, a Member State decides to make an existing HVDC system or existing asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit, asynchronously connected electricity storage module subject to all or some of the requirements of this Regulation, following a proposal from the relevant TSO in accordance with paragraphs 3, 4 and 5.

+For the purposes of this Article a significant alteration of an asynchronously connected power park module or asynchronously connected electricity storage module shall be defined according to Article 4a of NC RfG 2.0.

+For the purposes of this Article a significant alteration of asynchronously connected demand facility and asynchronously connected power-to-gas demand unit shall be defined according to Article 4a of NC DC 2.0.

+if the relevant system operator considers that the extent of the modernisation or replacement of the HVDC system equipment is such that a new connection agreement is required, the system operator shall notify the relevant regulatory authority or, where applicable, the Member State;

+a change of the underlying technology of the HVDC system from thyristor-based line commutated HVDC converter technology to voltage source HVDC converter technology.

-For the purposes of this Regulation, an HVDC system or DC-connected power park module shall be considered existing if:
+For the purposes of this Regulation, an HVDC system, asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit or asynchronously connected electricity storage module shall be considered existing if: